SimonWoodburyForget/sandbox/r-dailyprogrammer/383-necklace-matching/README.md

         h.finish()
     }

-Unfortunetly now we're just blindly ignoring hash collisions here, luckily `HashMap` takes a type implementing `Eq` which does that for us, so we just need to implement a type that defines necklace equality and hashing.
+Unfortunately now we're just blindly ignoring hash collisions here, luckily `HashMap` takes a type implementing `Eq` which does that for us, so we just need to implement a type that defines necklace equality and hashing.